 Simply follow the instructions (which do require travel information, hotel reservations, and a letter of invitation) and pay a $100 fee.

 There are Covid-19 related restrictions, of course.
 You need a negative COVID-19 test or a “COVID Free Certificate” produced by a healthcare practitioner which is dated within 96 hours of arrival, and this will need to be included in your e-visa application.
+It needs to be stamped with a signature from the health practitioner.

 You should have a contact on the ground (tour or hotel) with a phone number you can list on documents you’ll receive on arrival.